BillNyeARussianSpy/EnergyEconomics2025/README.md

 Original theoretical model in "Model.ipynb"

-Documentation   - Rasmus' original documentation in here (pending change) Data            - See DownloadDataForDK folder (pending change) pySolv Models   - Various Iterations and testbed for various linear programming implementations (i.e. to solve maximisation problems)
+Documentation       - Rasmus' original documentation in here (pending change).
+Mostly for theoretical justification behind lpSolve and "blocks".
+Data                - See DownloadDataForDK folder (pending change) pySolv Models       - Various Iterations and testbed for various linear programming implementations (i.e. to solve maximisation problems)
-                  NOTE: Some of these may be used in final implementation
+                      NOTE: Some of these may be used in final implementation DownloadDataForDK   - Helpful guide by Rasmus to download energy data for Europe and Denmark.
+Project             - Main Project File.
+Contains all necessary supporting code/data and can be run isolated.
+                          - Project\Project\Main.ipynb contains all solving and visualisations for each scenario.
+                          - Project\Data is all the necessary simulation data

 TODO's